EricLBuehler/mistral.rs/docs/VLLAMA.md

 # Llama 3.2 Vision Model: [`meta-llama/Llama-3.2-11B-Vision-Instruct`](https://huggingface.co/meta-llama/Llama-3.2-11B-Vision-Instruct)

 Mistral.rs supports the Llama 3.2 vision model, with examples in the Rust, Python, and HTTP APIs.
-ISQ quantization is supported to allow running the model with less memory requirements, and UQFF quantizations are provided.
+ISQ quantization is supported to allow running the model with less memory requirements.

+UQFF quantizations will be released shortly.

 The Python and HTTP APIs support sending images as:
 - URL